CrazyMechanic/CrazyMechanic/README.md

 Junior Front End Developer
 --------------------------

-While I was studying in National Transport University, I'm interesting in building some algorithms.
-After time and life experience, I realized that my interest in algorithms, thinking through technical problems ahead, love to find answers to my questions can help me become a Front End Developer.
-In 2023, I started studying programming at SkillUp School, where I gained knowledge in working with HTML, CSS, SASS, LESS preprocessors, GULP, JavaScript, Typescript, Angular, Webpack, Git and much more.
+During my time at the National Transport University, I developed a keen interest in building algorithms.
+As I progressed through my studies and gained valuable life experiences, I realized that my passion for algorithms, problem-solving, and a strong desire to seek answers to challenging questions could be leveraged in becoming a skilled Front End Developer.

+In 2023, I took a proactive step to pursue my passion and enrolled at SkillUp School, where I honed my programming skills.
+I acquired hands-on experience working with a diverse tech stack, including HTML, CSS, SASS, LESS preprocessors, GULP, JavaScript, Typescript, Angular, Webpack, and Git, among other relevant technologies.

+Throughout my learning journey, I have been enthusiastically taking up various projects to apply my knowledge practically.
+This experience has not only strengthened my technical abilities but also fostered my creativity and adaptability to deliver user-friendly and visually appealing web solutions.

+I am now actively seeking opportunities to contribute my skills and dedication as a Front End Developer, where I can collaborate with a dynamic team to create exceptional digital experiences.
+I am committed to staying up-to-date with industry trends and continuously improving my craft to deliver cutting-edge solutions.

+I look forward to connecting with innovative companies and like-minded professionals who share a passion for delivering top-notch web experiences.

 * 🌍  I'm based in Ukraine, but carrently I'm plased in Poland
 * ✉️  You can contact me at [egortimchenko94@gmail.com](mailto:egortimchenko94@gmail.com)